Petermann Glacier: Ice loss

 Time-lapse imagery from July 9 to Sept.
 13 2012 shows an ice island calve from Petermann Glacier and pass through Nares Strait.

 In August 2010, a giant iceberg measuring 260 km2 broke off from the floating portion of Petermann Glacier reducing its area and volume by about 25% and 10%, respectively.
 Researchers from the Canadian Ice Service located the calving from NASA satellite images taken on August 5; Patrick Lockerby re-posted cropped NASA images with interpretations on the internet the same day.
 It was the largest Arctic iceberg to calve since 1962, however, it is unclear whether the event was related to global warming or not.
 The Select Committee on Energy Independence and Global Warming of the US House of Representatives held hearings on Petermann Glacier and the Greenland icesheet within days of the 2010 break-up.

 The National Ice Center named the new iceberg, the Petermann Ice Island (2010) to differentiate it from a similar calving event two years earlier which produced Petermann Ice Island (2008).
 That island was tracked by the Canadian Ice Service for over a year as it travelled out into Nares Strait and south through Baffin Bay before losing contact with the remnants in Frobisher Bay in July 2009.

 On July 15/16 2012, a 130 km2 piece (about twice the area of Manhattan), calved from the northern tip of the glacier.
 A long crack at the site had been observed by NASA satellites for several years prior to the split.

-Recent developments
+Developments 2010-2023

 The Peterman glacier has shrunk several kilometers in length since 2002.
 The development can be seen on NASA Satellite Imagery.